 But it WILL give you a sense of accomplishment like few other waterfall hikes can.

-Leonard Harrison State Park offers exceptional views of the Pennsylvania Grand Canyon.
+Leonard Harrison State Park offers exceptional views from the eastern rim of the Pennsylvania Grand Canyon.

 It is also home to the famous Turkey Path waterfall trail.